 This pole clamp was designed from the ground up to reduce the wear and tear your pole experiences, whilst also delivering unparalleled clamping power & grip.

 The size of pole you require is largely going to be dictated by the type of work you require it for.
-Most domestic work is done on the ground and first floor, and so a pole reaching 22-25 foot is ideal, with a collapsed length a little over 5ft (for ground floor cleaning).
+Most domestic work is done on the ground and first floor, and so a pole reaching 18-22 feet is ideal, with a collapsed length of approximately 5ft.

-Now you may be tempted to think that it's best to get the biggest pole possible, so that you are covering all bases, but in reality, cleaning a 20ft property with a 50ft pole is difficult, time consuming and extremely energy sapping - we generally advise to have a specialist high reach pole that covers the 5% of your work that requires high reach equipment, then perhaps a 'day-to-day' pole that covers the other 95% off your work.
+Now you may be tempted to think that it's best to get the biggest pole possible so that you are covering all bases, but in reality, cleaning a 20ft property with a 50ft pole is difficult, time-consuming and extremely energy sapping - we generally advise to have a specialist high reach pole that covers the 5% of your work that requires high reach equipment, then perhaps a 'day-to-day' pole that covers the other 95% of your work (generally 18-22ft).